viz/didactic-doodle/README.md

 ## Instructions

-1. Create the git repo and clone it
+1. Create a git repo for your project and clone it to your working folder.
-2. Add or update the `.gitignore` file
+2. Add or update the `.gitignore` file.

   ```
   .DS_Store